top of page

 It’s upsetting when people refuse to acknowledge BED as a disorder/addiction or how I feel when I try to open up about it .
 I get told that I’m being irrational and/or dramatic because, “anyone would love to be your size.
 Stop complaining.”
 It’s dismissive and I don’t feel like I’m being heard because I feel like people choose to only see my exterior.
 I hated spending 2+ hours in the gym on following days to try to drop the new weight faster or at least turn some of it into muscle so I stopped.
 BED is an addiction just like alcoholism and drug abuse because all three need some type of treatment.
 The most memorable thing that Wendy ever told me as I bawled in her office one day was, “you’ll lose the weight when you stop binging.”
 Easier said than done.

-Dr. S. has me schedule a follow up appointment to see her in a month.
-She wants to talk to me after my labs have resulted and I talk with the psychiatrist that I’m supposed to make an appointment with.
-She points out that nurses are notorious for being bad patients and I laugh because she's right.
-Fast forward one month, I tell Dr. S at my follow up appointment that I'm still working on finding a psychiatrist.
+Fast forward a month—I tell Dr. S I still haven’t found a psychiatrist.
 Cigna insurance has an online portal but it's difficult to navigate and there's no available appointments until almost 2 months out with the providers they have.
 Wait lists for seeing a psychiatrist are commonly long so she’s understanding.
-I let Dr. S. know that I have a phone interview/intake scheduled for a behavior health facility later that day.
-She writes me a one month prescription for my Concerta to get me through until I see the actual physician but halves the dose.
+I let her know I have a phone intake scheduled with a behavioral health facility later that day.
+She writes me a one-month prescription for Concerta but cuts the dose in half just to get me by until I see someone.

 I'm pretty much begging for the medicine at this point.
 Even though the Concerta isn't working for my binge eating I still need it because but I feel like my ADHD has gotten worse.
 I’m horribly anxious and can’t focus on anything.
 People and conversations are overwhelming me.
 When I get this way I see moving shadow figures out the corner of my eyes that take up the form of something like a dog.
 I know nothing is there but I will see them a couple of times over a few days.
 My anxiety is high.